-While PowerSet is a useful tool, not every possible scenario can be predicted.
+While PowerSet is a useful tool, not ever possible scenario can be predicted.
 It does a good job at getting close to the right setting (in most case, it will be very accurate).
-But things like weld position, joint design, and even certain welding styles can create a situation where the programmed setting is not perfect.
+But things like weld position, joint design, and even certain welding styles can create a situation where the provided setting is not perfect.
 In these cases, the PowerSet allows the user to fine tune the settings.
 However, there is a limit to adjustment that is allowed in the PowerSet mode to prevent an unworkable setting.
-There is usually a sufficient amount of adjustment provided to allow the user to find the perfect adjustment.
-However, in the event the user cannot find the perfect setting in PowerSet mode or is unhappy with limitations placed on other functions or modes, the user should leave PowerSet mode and configure settings manually.
+This is usually a sufficient amount of adjustment allowed to allow the user to find the perfect adjustment.
+However, in the event the user cannot find the perfect setting in PowerSet mode or is unhappy with limitations placed on other functions or modes, the user should leave PowerSet mode and use it in the manual configuration.